Perineal Tears

 What are the risk factors associated with perineal tears?

 You are more likely to experience a tear if you are having a vaginal birth for the first time.
-Other risk factors include the use of epidural analgesia, induction of labour, instrumental deliveries, episiotomy, large babies, prolonged labour, and nulliparity.
+Other risk factors include an induction of labour, instrumental deliveries (forceps or vacuum-assisted), episiotomy, large babies, prolonged labour, and nulliparity (1st Birth).

 What’s involved in a diagnosis?

-At Sydney Pelvic Clinic, we can help to diagnose a perineum tear.
+At Sydney Pelvic Clinic, we can help to diagnose a perineal tear.
 Clients come in for a post-natal assessment six weeks after birth.
 Here, we will discuss your birth journey and what you are experiencing, how you are healing, and any concerns you have.
-If you have a perineum tear, we will be able to diagnose it at this stage.
+If you have a perineal tear, we will be able to diagnose it at this stage and get you started on a treatment program to optimise your long-term outcomes.

 What treatment is available?

-The massage can actually begin during pregnancy from 36 weeks onwards to prepare the perineum for birth and to reduce the likelihood of experiencing a tear.
+The massage can actually begin during pregnancy from 34 weeks onwards to prepare the perineum for birth and to reduce the likelihood of experiencing a tear.
+At this point we also teach you the correct pushing technique.

 Are there any home-based treatments?

-Yes, you can encourage a quicker recovery by taking the right course of action at home, i.e. regular massages and exercises
+Yes, you can encourage a quicker recovery by taking the right course of action at home, i.e. regular massages and exercises.
+We can provide with edcuation on how to manage any pain associated with your tear, tricks to empty your bowels and how to look after your wound to optimise recovery.